 Base erosion and anti-abuse tax (BEAT)

 P.L.
-115-97 creates a new US federal tax called the ‘base erosion and anti-avoidance tax,’ or BEAT.
+115-97 creates a new US federal tax called the ‘base erosion and anti-abuse tax' (BEAT).
 P.L.
 115-97 targets US tax-base erosion by imposing an additional corporate tax liability on corporations (other than regulated investment companies [RICs], real estate investment trusts [REITs], or S corporations) that, together with their affiliates, have average annual gross receipts for the three-year period ending with the preceding tax year of at least USD 500 million and that make certain base-eroding payments to related foreign persons during the tax year of 3% (2% for certain banks and securities dealers) or more of all their deductible expenses apart from certain exceptions.
-The most notable of these exceptions are the net operating loss (NOL) deduction, the new dividends received deduction for foreign-source dividends, the new deduction for foreign-derived intangible income (FDII) and the deduction relating to the new category of global intangible low-taxed income (GILTI), qualified derivative payments defined in the provision, and certain payments for services.
+The most notable of these exceptions are the net operating loss (NOL) deduction, the new dividends received deduction (DRD) for foreign-source dividends, the new deduction for foreign-derived intangible income (FDII) and the deduction relating to the new category of global intangible low-taxed income (GILTI), qualified derivative payments defined in the provision, and certain payments for services.

 The BEAT is imposed to the extent that 10% (5% for the 2018 calendar year) of the taxpayer’s ‘modified taxable income’ (generally, US taxable income determined without regard to any base-eroding tax benefit or the base-erosion percentage of the NOL deduction) exceeds the taxpayer’s regular tax liability net of most tax credits.
 The above percentages are changed to 11% and 6%, respectively, for certain banks and securities dealers.

 A base-eroding payment generally is any amount paid or accrued by the taxpayer to a related foreign person that is deductible for acquiring property subject to depreciation or amortisation, or for reinsurance payments.
-The category also includes certain payments to ‘expatriated entities’ under the anti-inversion rules of Section 7874.
+The category also includes certain payments by ‘expatriated entities’ subject to the anti-inversion rules of Section 7874.